OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 ### Hierarchical Relationships and Hierarchy

-Relationships which indicate a hierarchy are defined through the “Is a” - “Subsumes” relationship pair.
+Relationships which indicate a hierarchy are defined through the "Is a" - "Subsumes" relationship pair.
 Hierarchical relationships are
 defined such that the child concept has all the attributes of the parent concept, plus one or more additional attributes or a more precisely defined attribute.
-For example, SNOMED 49436004 “Atrial fibrillation” is related to SNOMED 17366009 “Atrial arrhythmia” through a “Is a” relationship.
+For example, SNOMED 49436004 "Atrial fibrillation" is related to SNOMED 17366009 "Atrial arrhythmia" through a "Is a" relationship.
 Both concepts have an identical set of attributes except the type of arrhythmia, which is defined as fibrillation in one but not the other.
 Concepts can have more than one parent and more than one child concept.
-In this example, SNOMED 49436004 “Atrial fibrillation” is also an “Is a” to SNOMED 40593004 “Fibrillation.”
+In this example, SNOMED 49436004 "Atrial fibrillation" is also an "Is a" to SNOMED 40593004 "Fibrillation."

 Within a domain, and in some cases across domains, standard and classification concepts are organized in a hierarchical structure and